Superdensity and super-micro-uniformity in non-integrable flat systems: Introduction

 \section{Introduction}

-Consider billiard in a polygon that satisfies the usual law of reflection in optics.
-It is trivial that uniformity of a half-infinite orbit always implies density, and that the converse is false.
-However, while density does not in general imply uniformity, we show here an interesting case when some form of time-quantitative density implies some form of time-quantitative uniformity.
+Consider a half-infinite geodesic on a finite polysquare translation surface.
+It is trivial that uniformity always implies density, and that the converse is false.
+However, while density does not in general imply uniformity, we demonstrate here an interesting case when some form of time-quantitative density implies some form of time-quantitative uniformity.

 The purpose of the present paper is to show how superdensity, an optimal form of time-quantitative density, implies an optimal form of time-quantitative uniformity that we call \textit{super-micro-uniformity}.
 Here \textit{super} refers to optimality and \textit{micro} refers to microscopic scale.